 In 2018, a student by the name of Luo Xixi wrote a letter on Weibo, a major Chinese social media platform, stating that she was sexually assaulted by her professor.
 Luo Xixi’s case is considered to be the start of China’s #MeToo movement, as part of the fourth wave of feminism.
-Her letter was widely read by amongst users, and gave rise to a series of other allegations from students to professional women.
+Her letter was widely read by among users, and gave rise to a series of other allegations from students to professionals.

 Indeed, one of the most well-known cases in China involves Xianzi, a former female intern, at China Central Television (CCTV) and a TV presenter at the station, Zhu Jun.
 Xianzi posted her story on WeChat, a social media platform.
 Later, Xu Chao, Xianzi’s friend posted a screenshot of her post on Weibo, yet the post was later deleted by the blogging site.

-In fact, when two monks published a document dictating how they were sexually abused by the president of China’s Buddhist Association, Shi Xuecheng, the topic became blocked on the internet.
+In fact, when two monks published a document dictating how they were sexually abused by the president of China’s Buddhist Association, Shi Xuecheng, the topic became blocked on the internet in China.

 Despite the difficulties social media users are facing when talking about such subjects, they have been able to find ways around the censored hashtag.
 Users have replaced the original #MeToo hashtag with emojis of a bowl of rice and a bunny.
 This is because in Chinese rice is pronounced as “mi,” and bunny as “tu,” – not at all dissimilar sounding from “me too”.